cajuria/AIML-practical-applications-5.1/README.md

 ### Next steps:
-* Drop car value
+ Drop car value
-* Create Multiple charts for analysis:
+ Create Multiple charts for analysis:
+* General acceptance
 * By Coupon types
 * By Age
 * By Expiration Type